Cyanotype Workshop with Rae

 from $35.00

-Join us for a Cyanotype workshop at the Fishbowl either on March 8th or 12th, with sliding scale tickets $35+, to explore art inspired by the light with our teacher Rae Hood!
-With this month’s exhibit exploring queer fashion, we’ll be doing cyanotype print patches to add some handmade flare to our own looks.
+Join us for a Cyanotype workshop: Holiday Cards! at the Fishbowl on December 17th, with sliding scale tickets $35+, to explore art inspired by the light with our teacher Rae Hood!
+Enjoy an evening with a friend and fellow creatives as you discover the magic revealed in your very own cyanotype prints.

 Cyanotype photography is a camera-less technique that involves laying an object on paper coated with a solution of iron salts before exposing it to UV light and washing with water to create stunning white and Prussian blue images.

 As always, feel free to bring found materials to experiment with.
-Translucent and organic materials tend to work great.
+Translucent and organic materials tend to work great, as well as items with interesting negative space (lace, nets, mesh, etc).

 About: